replicatedhq/replicated-docs/docs/release-notes/rn-embedded-cluster.md

 This topic contains release notes for the [Replicated Embedded Cluster](/vendor/embedded-overview) installer.
 The release notes list new features, improvements, bug fixes, known issues, and breaking changes.

-Additionally, these release notes list the versions of Kubernetes and Replicated KOTS that are compatible with each version of Embedded Cluster.
+Additionally, these release notes list the versions of Kubernetes and Replicated KOTS that are available with each version of Embedded Cluster.

 ## 1.13.1